LucasSGomide/MongoDB/README.md

 ### EXISTS

-Check if an item exists.
+Check if a field exists in the document.
-  - Use true to find items that exists
+  - Use true to find a field that exists.
-  - Use false to find items that exists
+  - Use false to find a field that does not exist.

 ```
 db.collection.find({ qty: { $exists: true } })
 ```

+The query returns the documents that contain the field `qty`, including documents where the field value is `null`.

 ```
-db.collection.find({ qty: { $exists: true } })
+db.collection.find({ qty: { $exists: false } })
 ```

+The query returns only the documents that do not contain the field `qty`.

 ### FIND